kubernetes-sigs/gateway-api-inference-extension/site-src/reference/x-v1a1-spec.md

-ExportingCluster defines a cluster that exported the InferencePool associated to this InferencePoolImport.
+ExportingCluster defines a cluster that exported the InferencePool that backs this InferencePoolImport.